Guides4Homeowners

 4. Scrub the area after spraying with a sponge

-5. Once you have got rid of all the mold, rinse the surface with water & dry it
+5. Once you have got rid of all the mould, rinse the surface with water & dry it

-You’re always at risk of mold taking hold of your home & returning, however there are a few things that you can try and do to prevent the problem.
+You’re always at risk of mould taking hold of your home & returning, however there are a few things that you can try and do to prevent the problem.

 • Open your windows – Obviously not a popular one in the British winter, but opening your windows to air out your home on a regular basis is a must, it allows condensation to leave, particularly in the bathroom.